 The COO of Co-Impact, Pam Foster outlined how the funding system is now made up of high net-worth individuals in a sense having their choice of causes to support.
 One of her key takeaways was regarding data collection, was the importance of stakeholder feedback.
 Our challenge and our task as a development community will be to bring all sides of the story together in order to build a different model of engagement.
 At heart, this is systems change: through collaboration and impact reporting, development organizations can better mediate the needs of both donors and their target populations.
 In many ways, it’s viewing each group as partners.
 If NGOs are traditionally funded based on their results, then one area for innovation will be exploring ways in which quality programs can be reported to people in impactful ways, based on more than simple numbers.
 This is where the art of storytelling comes in.

 The private sector has the majority of the resources, and consists of people who are also interested in the health of humanity.
 Moving forward, they must be engaged in ways that speak to their priorities; that is, without altering programs to better fit the needs of donors, we will have to work to create channels of understanding and meaning for them to apply to their lives and their experiences.
 WECO projects are small ecosystems of innovation that exist in tandem with our partners’ total operations.
 One way we can help them is by sharing their story as an organization and shedding light on what development in lower-income countries does, and should, and can, look like.
-These are the lessons we carry home with us, share with our domestic partners, and create bridges from which more resources can flow – to the people that make the best use of them.
+These are the lessons we carry home with us, share with our domestic partners, and create bridges from which more resources can flow – to the people who make the best use of them.